johnpuddephatt/zerowaste/src/posts/2020-08-21-media-coverage.md

 date: 2020-08-21T12:24:36.773Z
 image: /uploads/untitled-design-21-.png
 ---
 Our work is all about building a movement to help Leeds become a zero waste city by 2030.
 To do this we're constantly trying to find new ways to reach different audiences.
-So getting any media coverage is always a huge bonus!
+Getting any media coverage is always a huge bonus!

 We have featured a lot recently for our work on recycling, waste reduction, and school uniform reuse, including several appearances on BBC Look North, BBC Radio Leeds, Radio Aire and the Yorkshire Evening Post.